 BigChange pledges support for Transaid’s life-saving work

-12th January 2018 - UK technology company BigChange has become international development organisation Transaid’s newest corporate member.
+UK job tracking software provider BigChange has become international development organisation Transaid’s newest corporate member.
 It becomes the 35th company – ranging from vehicle manufacturers to some of the largest fleet operators – to commit to long-term support to the industry’s official charity.

 BigChange hopes its wealth of industry knowledge and technical expertise will benefit Transaid’s life-saving programmes in sub-Saharan Africa; plus members of its team will have the opportunity to take part in fundraising initiatives.